PILOT SITES

 Pilot Site 8 – Smuszewo, Poland

-Pilot Site 1 – Kalopodi, Greece
+Pilot Site 1 – Kalapodi, Greece

 In ancient Phokis, lies the sanctuary of Kalapodi.
 Since 1974, in excavations conducted by the DAI, two temple complexes and surrounding structures, (ca. 1300 BC to 700 AD), came to light.
 Phenomena of frost pose a constant danger to the site’s materials which, in combination with the vulnerable structural materials, cause decay problems.